grapestone5321/robond-deep_learning/writeup.md

 ### Bilinear Upsampling
 The helper function implements the bilinear upsampling layer.
 Upsampling by a factor of 2 is generally recommended.
 Upsampling is used in the decoder block of the FCN.

+### Skip connections
+One effect of convolutions or encoding in general is you narrow down the scope by looking closely at some picture and lose the bigger as a result.
+So even if we were to decode the output of the encoder back to the original image size, some information has been lost.

+Skip connection are a way of retraining the information easily.
+The way skip conection work is by connectiog the output of one layer to a non-ajacent layer.

+The output of the pooling layer from the encoders combine with the current layers output using the element-wise addition operation.
+The result is bent into the next layer.
+These skip connections allow the network to use information from multiple resolutions.
+As a result, the network is able to make more precise segmentation decisions.

 ### Model
 My FCN architecture is built.